Table of Contents

 - Find the files you want to recover and check the boxes to the left of their name or Select All to restore everything available.

-- Click on Restore Files.
+- Click on Restore.

 It’s possible that when you overwrite an original file, it is still in the iCloud backups.
 It’s certainly worth a look.